Sudoite/ctf-writeups/DefConQuals2019/speedrun1/README.md

 # SpeedRun 1

 This is the first speedrun challenge for DEF CON Quals 2019.
-I did not have time to work on this problem for more than two hours during the actual CTF, so I ended up solving it after the competition and therefore could only develop a local exploit.
+I did not have time to work on this problem for more than two hours during the actual CTF (and was not fast enough to solve it in two hours, so I ended up solving it after the competition and therefore could only develop a local exploit.
 The speedrun challenges look like they are intended to be a little simpler than the standard pwnable challenges: they are meant for people to practice their skills, and accordingly I found them instructive.

 ### Reconnaissance